Why Facebook Events?

 Video: Setting Dates & Times

-Facebook now has a feature for adding multiple dates and times, hooray!
+Facebook now has a feature for adding multiple dates and times.
+Unfortunately, this feature still appears to be rolling out and is not yet available to all users.

 5. Categorizing Your Event